 - Less intuitive for new users coming from Microsoft Office’s ribbon interface

-LibreOffice is the most capable free desktop office suite.
-If you work mostly offline and need serious document power, it's the right choice.
-Plan for a short adjustment period if you're coming from Office.
+Our verdict: LibreOffice is the most capable free desktop office suite.
+If you work mostly offline and need serious document power, it is the right choice.
+It is strongest when you control the final export, such as sending PDFs; if collaborators will keep editing the same .docx file in Word, build in a quick compatibility check.

 What’s included (free desktop version):